x

 How do I know if there’s a burn ban in effect?

-Wildfires are more common than ever, and there’s no reason to believe they will not continue to become more frequent.
+With wildfires more common than ever, there’s good reason to believe this trend will continue.
 Simply put, there are too many factors at play that contribute to the propagation of wildfires.
-Thankfully, surviving a wildfire is possible if you take the time to prepare and use common sense when it comes to evacuating.
+Thankfully, however, surviving a wildfire is possible if you take the adequate time to prepare and exercise common sense whilst evacuating.

-Ensuring that your family knows how to survive a wildfire is vital, especially if you live in an area prone to such a disaster.
-Creating a fire evacuation list and having the information available to your family is one of the best courses of action to take.
+This means that ensuring that your family knows how to survive a wildfire is vital, especially if you live in an area prone to such a disaster.
+In this vein, creating a fire evacuation list and having the information available to your family is one of the best courses of action to take.